devusSs/steamquery-v2/README.md

   },
   "spread_sheet_id": "your spreadsheet id from the URL", "steam_api_key": "your api key"
+  "steam_user_id_64": 0,
+  "watch_dog": {
+    "retry_interval": 0,
+    "steam_retry_interval": 0,
+    "smtp_host": "",
+    "smtp_port": 0,
+    "smtp_user": "",
+    "smtp_password": "",
+    "smtp_from": ",
+    "smtp_to": ""
   }
+}
 ```

+`Retry interval` specifies the integer value in hours how often the program should update the prices / run the query.<br/>
+`Steam retry interval` specifies the integer value in minutes how often the program should retry running the query when Steam is down or not working.

 To run the program simple execute: